Lifespan: 15xx to 5/12 of Keichō 20 (1615)

 Tsutsui Yoshiyuki served as a bushō during the Azuchi-Momoyama and early Edo periods.
 He held the title of Governor of Kii.
-His father was Fukusumi Junkō.
-His older brothers were Tsutsui Jōkei and Tsutsui Junsai.
+His father was Fukuzumi Toshihiro.
+His older brothers were Tsutsui Jōkei.
+Tsutsui Junsai may also have been a son of Toshihiro.

-In 1615, however, an assault by Ōno Harufusa of the Toyotomi army caused the fall of Kōriyama Castle in Yamato Province.
-His older brother fled to the protection of the Fukusumi, but later killed himself.
-Meanwhile, Yoshiyuki sought refuge in Nara, but also took his own life.
+In 1615, Ōno Harufusa of the Toyotomi army toppled Kōriyama Castle in Yamato.
+His older brother fled to the protection of the Fukuzumi, but later killed himself.
+Meanwhile, Yoshiyuki sought refuge in Nara, but later took his own life.
 He was buried at the Byakukō Temple in Nara.